RomanShtyk/books/tech/java_concurrency_in_practice.md

   applications.
 * Calling interrupt does not necessarily stop the target thread from doing what it is doing; it merely delivers the message that interruption has been requested.
+* You can also override `interrupt` method to cancel everything needed in your custom thread.
+* Sensible encapsulation practices dictate that you should not manipulate a thread ‐ interrupt it, modify its priority, etc. ‐ unless you own it. a poison pill: a recognizable object placed on the queue that means "when you get this, stop."
+With a FIFO queue, poison pills ensure that consumers finish the work on their queue before shutting down

 [//]: # (#### Chapter 10: Avoiding Liveness Hazards)